adtzlr/felupe/docs/howto/mixed.rst

     neohooke = fem.constitution.NeoHooke(mu=1.0, bulk=5000.0)
     umat = fem.constitution.ThreeFieldVariation(neohooke)

 Next, let's create a meshed cube.
-Two regions, one for the displacements and another one for the pressure and the volume ratio are created.
+A Taylor-Hood Q2/P1 hexahedron element formulation is created, where a tri-quadratic Lagrange 27-point per cell displacement formulation is used in combination with discontinuous 8-point per cell linear formulations for the pressure and volume ratio fields.
+Hence, the mesh of the cube is converted to a tri-quadratic mesh for the displacement field.
+The regions for the pressure and the volume ratio are created on a disconnected mesh for the generation of discontinuous fields.

 ..  code-block:: python

+    mesh1  = fem.Cube(n=5)
-    mesh  = fem.Cube(n=6)
+    mesh2 = mesh1.convert(
+        order=2,
+        calc_points=True,
+        calc_midfaces=True,
+        calc_midvolumes=True
+    )

-    region  = fem.RegionHexahedron(mesh)
+    region  = fem.RegionTriQuadraticHexahedron(mesh2)
-    region0 = fem.RegionConstantHexahedron(mesh)
+    region0 = fem.RegionHexahedron(mesh1.disconnect(), quadrature=region.quadrature)

-    dV = region.dV

     displacement = fem.Field(region,  dim=3)
     pressure     = fem.Field(region0, dim=1)